This is about a pink dress I came up with the name of while writing this.

-The process of imagining a piece of clothing is an emotional and creative rollercoaster ride where joy takes over, calls for its friends along while I have fun.
+The process of imagining a piece of clothing is an emotional and creative rollercoaster ride where joy takes over, calls for its friends along and I have fun.
 Slash work.
-Pretty close to a definition for life it seems, no?
+Pretty close to a definition for life, it seems, no?
 Here we go.
-I wore this pink dress to a Punk themed fashion awards show and named it Candy Perfume Girl, after all.
+I wore this pink dress to a punk themed fashion awards show and named it Candy Perfume Girl, after all.
 Pun not intended, yet very much celebrated.

 Vivienne Westwood, the queen of punk, flashed before my eyes the instant I read punk.

 That same night, before going to bed, I did some research and was excited – and yet another collateral ride had begun – to find out that the first shop Vivienne Westwood opened in London, in the ’70s, had the exact same pink – drumroll – I got – drumroll – all over the window that said SEX.